Australia's 6-Day Ultramarathon in the Simpson Desert (Birdsville, Qld)

 As I mentioned, the blisters we saw this year were less severe than last year.
 Specific improvements included:

-- Only one inappropriate use of Compeed – to the runner’s credit, there was an attempt to not put the Compeed over the blister, rather to create more of a donut pad with it.
+Only one inappropriate use of Compeed – to the runner’s credit, there was an attempt to not put the Compeed over the blister, rather to create more of a donut pad with it.
 It didn’t work, a blood blister ensued.
-We dealt with it (lanced, dressed and I think donut pad) and the runner continued on to finish the race (video to follow at a later date).
+We dealt with it (lanced, dressed and I think donut pad) and the runner continued on to finish the race.
 Moral of the story … Compeed does not prevent blisters.
 And it should only ever be used on deroofed blisters (even then, preferably towards the end of a 6-Day event).

 5) Assisted self-management didn’t work